-This is perhaps the most intimate activity in this 30-day relationship challenge.
+This is perhaps the most intimate activity in this 30-day relationship challenge so far.
 Kiss your partner on the 10th day; don’t try and seduce them or move on to something more instantly.
 The goal is to savor the kiss.
-Recall the beautiful words of John Keats, “Now a soft kiss – Aye, by that kiss, I vow an endless bliss.”
+Live in the moment, feel the intimacy.
+Recall the beautiful words of John Keats: “Now a soft kiss – Aye, by that kiss, I vow an endless bliss.”
 And much has already been said about the health benefits of kissing.

-This is a very serene activity to do.
+This is a very serene activity to do out of all our relationship challenges for couples.
 Contrary to popular belief, relationship challenges for couples don’t require you to be romantic every single day.
 Spending time together, even for the most mundane tasks, is a great way of bonding.
 Unwind with a workout routine or compose yourself by meditating with your partner.
 You will feel a difference once you’re done.

-12. 30-day relationship challenge for long distance – Re-watch a movie you both love
+12. 30-day relationship challenge for long-distance – Re-watch a movie you both love on day 12

-Every couple has that one film which is their go-to.
+Every couple has that one film that is their go-to.
+For me and my partner, it’s always Eternal Sunshine of the Spotless Mind.
 Maybe it was something you watched on your first date.
 Or perhaps you are huge fans of the actors.
-Dim the lights, make some popcorn and get comfy on the couch with a blanket.
+Dim the lights, make some popcorn, and get comfy on the couch with a blanket.
 If you’re an LDR couple, have yourself a watch party.
 Let the wave of nostalgia and fondness wash over you.

 Just a regular check-in.
+Remember Lily and Marshall (from HIMYM) calling each other at lunchtime only to say what they ate and to say “I love you”?
 It’s a sweet gesture that says you’re thinking of your soulmate.
 Ask them how their day is going and whether they had lunch or not.
 The call can be super short too.
 But make sure you both call each other without fail.
-Keeping in touch in these little ways matters much more to your emotional connection than you might think.
+Keeping in touch in these little ways matters much more to your emotional connection than you think.